rdlaitila/AspNetCore.Mvc.ViewComponentSlots/VCSlotHelperProposal.md

 Unfortunatly I will be time limited to focus on a core contribution of View Component Slots to aspnet/Mvc and don't posses deep enough knolwedge of contribution guidelines or the Mvc sources to properly facilitate implementation of this proposal.

-I can however allocate some time to improve the [experimental proposal implementation](https://github.com/rlaitila/AspNetCore.Mvc.ViewComponentSlots.Proposal) as needed and respond to community issues and pull requests on a best-effort basis.
+I can however allocate some time to improve the [experimental proposal implementation](https://github.com/rdlaitila/AspNetCore.Mvc.ViewComponentSlots) as needed and respond to community issues and pull requests on a best-effort basis.
 I hope the experimental implementation can validate that this use case is valid and valuable to others.

 # Community Contribution

+I would be excited to see community members either help improve the example implementation or help propose how to best implement such a feature into the Mvc core.